joesef1/joesef1/README.md

 ## What I'm all about:

-🌱 Lifelong Learner – Passionate about staying up-to-date with web development trends, from JavaScript frameworks to UI/UX design.
+🌱 Lifelong Learner – Passionate about staying up-to-date with web development trends.

 🚀 Building & Creating – Love crafting responsive, user-friendly web apps, contributing to open source.